 10:00 a.m.–5:00 p.m.

 Experience the dynamic forces that shape Oregon’s landscapes, climate, and ecosystems.
 Meet giant salmon, Ice Age sloths, and other amazing animals from across the millennia.
+Meet giant salmon, Ice Age sloths, and other amazing animals from across the millennia.
 Through interactive displays and rare specimens, you’ll go deep into Oregon’s past and join a conversation about our collective future.
+Included with regular admission; free for MNCH members and UO ID card holders.
+Show your Oregon Trail or other EBT card for an admission discount.

 10:00 a.m.–5:00 p.m.